abiddiscombe/concierge/README.md

 ### Setup

-Concierge can be run as a Docker container and uses internal port `:3000`. \
+Concierge can be run as a Docker container and uses port `3000`.
 The latest release image of [abiddiscombe/concierge](https://hub.docker.com/repository/docker/abiddiscombe/concierge/general) can be pulled from Docker Hub.

-The API server is backed by PostgreSQL; the following environment variables are required:
+Concierge uses PostgreSQL to persist data.
+The following environment variables are required to connect to a PostgreSQL server:

-- `CONCIERGE_PG_HOST` - PostgreSQL Server URL
+- `CONCIERGE_PG_HOST` - DB URL
-- `CONCIERGE_PG_PORT` - PostgreSQL Server Port
+- `CONCIERGE_PG_PORT` - DB Port
-- `CONCIERGE_PG_NAME` - PostgreSQL Database Name
+- `CONCIERGE_PG_NAME` - DB Name
-- `CONCIERGE_PG_USER` - PostgreSQL Connection User
+- `CONCIERGE_PG_USER` - DB User
-- `CONCIERGE_PG_PASS` - PostgreSQL Connection Password
+- `CONCIERGE_PG_PASS` - DB Password

 ### Logging